eshasadia/G5-CommonCrawl/README.md

 # Bristol CommonCrawl Datathon Repository

 # Requires
-- python for data wrangling and classification
+- Python for data wrangling and classification
-- R for some data viz and some proto-type scripts (e.g. making API calls to LLMs)
+- R for some data visualisation and some proto-type scripts (e.g. making API calls to LLMs)

 ## Task/ folder